Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Introduction

-\item We observe potential confounds in LLM performance caused by inconsistent library defaults.
-We take note of these and make recommendations for other researchers. \item Demonstrates that accurate CI and GKC-CI parameter annotations of privacy policies can be performed automatically by a fine-tuned Large-Language Model (LLM), substantially improving scalability and reducing expense compared to manual and crowdsourcing approaches. \item We perform a large-scale longitudinal and cross-industry analysis of privacy policies using our tool.
+\item We perform a large-scale longitudinal and cross-industry analysis of privacy policies using our best performing model.
 We demonstrate that the annotations can highlight policies with atypical parameter densities and distributions that may be good candidates for future in-depth evaluation.
-We compile all \numTrancoPolices annotated policies into a GitHub Repository, which we make publicly available. \end{itemize}
+We compile all 456 annotated policies into a GitHub repository, which we make publicly available.\footnote{\url{https://github.com/JakeC007/Automated_GKC-CI_Privacy_Policy_Annotations}} \end{itemize}